MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 - Encrypt virtual hard disk files.
 - Apply the same security practices as described for mission-critical application scenarios.

-Follow apply security practices for mission-critical application scenarios as described above, when applicable, as well as the [Security best practices for IaaS workloads in Azure](/azure/security/fundamentals/iaas).
+Follow and apply security practices for mission-critical application scenarios as described above, when applicable, as well as the [Security best practices for IaaS workloads in Azure](/azure/security/fundamentals/iaas).

 ## Next step